tokenstreet-tech/react-native-idnow-videoident/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/IdnowVideoidentExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-idnow-videoident`.
+To edit the Objective-C files, open `example/ios/ReactNativeIdnowVideoidentExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > @tokenstreet/react-native-idnow-videoident`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativeidnowvideoident` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `tokenstreetreactnativeidnowvideoident` under `Android`.

 ### Commit message convention